Battle of Łódź (1914): Battle

 By 19 November, the Germans were facing a numerically superior Russian force, with the intention of the Russians to attack the German penetration east of Łódź on 21 November.
 Yet, Mackensen still ordered his XX and XXV Reserve Corps to continue their effort to outflank the Russian Łódź defenses.
 The Germans made little progress on 20 November.
 On 21 November, a group commanded by Vladimir Slyusarenko in Rennenkampf's Russian 1st Army, advanced from Łowicz towards Bielawy and Strykow, in an attempt to close the 30 mi gap between the Russian 1st and 2nd Armies.
 Slyusarenko's force consisted of the 43rd Infantry Division, the 6th Siberian Infantry Division, and 3 additional brigades.
 Only the German 19th Dragoon Regiment opposed this Russian threat to Friedrich von Scholtz's XX Corps rear, whose front faced southwest, south, and east.

 The German 9th Army's right wing was XXV Reserve Corps, commanded by Lieutenant General Reinhard von Scheffer-Boyadel, a 63-year-old who had been recalled from retirement.
-With Lieutenant General Manfred von Richthofen's, great uncle of the flying ace, cavalry in the van, they were pushing southeast between Łódź and the Vistula.
+With Lieutenant General Manfred von Richthofen's, great uncle of the flying ace, cavalry in the vanguard, they were pushing southeast between Łódź and the Vistula.
 Part of Rennenkampf's 1st Army was finally moving east to attack the Germans.
 Their repositioning was hindered when a makeshift bridge across the river collapsed, so they had to cross by ferry or on the nearest usable crossing 85 km upstream.
 Once over they attacked the weakly defended side of the corridor extending south from the German frontier to their advancing spearhead.
 The Russians reoccupied Brzeziny, cutting the roads used by German XXV Reserve Corps, whose progress south was now blocked by the Russian 5th Army.
 Scheffer was ordered to stop advancing, but the order did not reach him.
 Suddenly it was the Germans who were ensnared in a pocket.
 Mackensen stopped attacking toward Łódź, turning to help to extricate them.
 The ecstatic Russians ordered trains for up to 20,000 prisoners, actually the German fighting strength in the pocket was about 11,000, but there were also 3,000 wounded.
 Other sources state that 50,000 prisoners were anticipated.